hunterdyar/how-to-play-picross/content/index.md

 The vertical clues are exactly the same as the horizontal clues, but going from top to bottom.

+Now you're ready to start solving picross puzzles!
+I encourage you to get started and try a bit before reading through.
+The rest of this page highlights a few useful tips and techniques.

 ## Techniques for Solving

 There are many tips and techniques for solving picross puzzles, this page only outlines some of the most common.

 #### Overlaps